Affiliate marketing is booming. In fact, affiliate marketing spend has an annual growth rate of 10%, and 80% of brands now have an affiliate program!

 Streamline this process so you don’t fall behind.
 Affiliate recruitment demands a lot of admin, so document and track your strategy to ensure you connect with all the qualified candidates.

-If you notice declines in your program, employ marketing and affiliate recruitment strategies to solve this.
+If you notice declines in your program, adapt your marketing and affiliate recruitment strategies to solve this.
 Tracking and evaluating your affiliate program provides the data you need to make insightful, customer-centric marketing and sales decisions.

 You can improve your affiliate program when required, respond to affiliate and customer trends, and leverage market opportunities.